rtCamp/Frappe-Manager/docs/concepts/runtimes.md

 ## How runtime and environment combine

-Runtime says where code lives; [environment](../guides/environments.md) says how the web process runs.
-All four combinations are valid; see the [Concepts overview](index.md) for the 2x2 matrix.
+Runtime says where code lives; [environment](environments.md) says how the web process runs.
+All four combinations are valid; see the [How fm works](index.md) for the 2x2 matrix.

 The one asymmetry: developer mode is refused on an image bench even in a `dev` environment, because DocType authoring writes app source files into the container layer that the next deploy throws away.